jnozzi/cocoadev.com/markdown/CPlusPlusInCocoa.md

 ----

 I dispute the "random bogosity" claim.
 The few times I've needed to depend on Objective-C++, I saw some unusually slow performance.
 "Porting" the code almost verbatim to Objective-C from C++ cut my execution time in the relevant sections of code in half.
-General/ObjectiveC code should be a tad slower than C++, and I stress that it was a brain dead port, so I attribute the significant speed boost to a performance bug in GCC when it encounters Objective-C++... if you know for certain what's going on, please let us know.
+ObjectiveC code should be a tad slower than C++, and I stress that it was a brain dead port, so I attribute the significant speed boost to a performance bug in GCC when it encounters Objective-C++... if you know for certain what's going on, please let us know.

 ----